smccarthy-ie/smccarthy-ie.github.io/docs/owncloud_quickstart.md

 ### Connect to an ownCloud server on a mobile app client
   1. Download the app from the Google Play Store or Apple App Store.
-  2. Open the app, and enter your server URL address (for example, the following: https://demo.owncloud.org)
+  2. Open the app, and enter your server URL address (for example, https://demo.owncloud.org)
   3. Enter your Username/Password (in this case, demo/demo).
   4. View the data available on the server (for example, Photos or Documents)
   5. Click + to upload a sample photo or file.